Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 Japan — Asia's Best-Kept Secret

 Japan drew Group F with the Netherlands, Tunisia, and Sweden — a genuinely tricky group, but one they're capable of navigating.
 They've been quietly excellent for years, with players scattered across top European leagues (Kubo at Real Sociedad, Kamada, Mitoma at Brighton).
 Technically gifted, tactically flexible, and defensively disciplined, Japan are the kind of team that nobody wants to face in a knockout round.
-They gave Germany and Spain real scares in Qatar 2022.
-In 2026, with more experience and more European miles on the clock, they could turn those scares into scalps.
+They beat both Germany and Spain in the Qatar 2022 group stage — two of the biggest upsets of the tournament.
+In 2026, with more experience and more European miles on the clock, they could go even further.

 Morocco — 2022 Was Not a Fluke

 The 2022 semi-finalists land in Group C with Brazil, Scotland, and Haiti.
-That immediate rematch against Brazil — who Morocco eliminated in the 2022 quarter-finals — gives this group a narrative edge that few can match.
+Morocco stunned the world in Qatar by beating Spain on penalties in the round of 16 and Portugal 1-0 in the quarter-finals — becoming the first African team to reach a World Cup semi-final.
+Now they face Brazil in a group-stage clash that gives this group a narrative edge few can match.
 Hakimi, Amrabat, and a squad that genuinely believes it can beat anyone on the planet.
 Their fanbase is enormous and will travel in huge numbers across North America.
 Morocco aren't dark horses because they're unknown — they're dark horses because the bookmakers still haven't caught up with how good they actually are.

 Colombia — South America's Wildcard